to-ke/to-ke/README.md

 Hi, my name is Kevin and I'm currently a junior at UC Berkeley.

 - 📖 I'm studying Statistics and Data Science, and will graduate May 2027.
+- 🏠 My hometown is Anaheim, CA. Ask me food recs!
+- 📤 Connect with me <a href="https://www.linkedin.com/in/kevinhoatruong/">here!</a>
-- 😁 I enjoy collecting stationary, going to concerts, and volunteering my time to take of animals!
+- 😁 I enjoy collecting stationary, going to concerts, and volunteering at my local bunny shelter!

 I love working with numbers and love math a lot!
 I have an interest in statistical modeling and applying statistics to better the world (and trading strategies).
 Feel free to reach out!